Looking to get feedback on which of your ideas might be most valuable and how best to deliver them?

 Available on the Team plan and above

-You can now create multiple Portals for different products or audiences, all within the same productboard project.
+You can now create multiple Portals for different products or audiences, all within the same productboard workspace.

 - Start an internal Portal to allow colleagues on sales & customer success to add requests or provide feedback on a more comprehensive set of ideas.
 They can even do so on behalf of particular customers!